 Archives for September 2022

 Happy to have a list poem included in Rat’s Ass Review’s Fall/Winter 2022 issue, “Ten Things to Remember About Me When I’m Dead,” a darkly funny piece that shares a few special things about me.
-I love list poems, which, in many cases, are zuihitsu poems with constraints.
+I love list poems (also called inventory or catalog poems), which, in many cases, are zuihitsu poems with constraints.
 One of my favorite pieces I’ve written, in fact, was a very long list poem published in Isacoustic.
 Note I have two more list poems coming out this month in Spilled Ink, a project of Hooligan’s Magazine, so look for website updates or follow me on social using one of the provided links.
+Dark humor poems are my forte, and I always feel lucky when I come across a lit journal editor who appreciates dark, humorous poetry.
+Find this and other poems in my list poem post covering a range of list poetry-related topics.

 Honored to have tornado artwork (a watercolor) in the first Eat the Storms literary print journal, a project of the international Eat the Storms Poetry Podcast (from Ireland).
 It’s a fine-quality journal with glossy pages and color work–plus lots of great writing.
 Eat the Storms Podcast and Eat the Storms Journal are edited/curated by Damien Donnely, and the issue was co-edited by Gaynor Kayne, a Belfast poet.